Cleisthenes, Father of Democracy, Invented a Form of Government that Has Endured for Over 2,500 Years

 acropolis-of-athensCleisthenes came from an aristocratic Alcmaeonid family of Athens and was born around 570 BC.
 His father was Megacles, a dominant figure of Athenian politics, and his mother was Agariste, the daughter of Cleisthenes the tyrant of Sicyon, a city west of Corinth.
 Cleisthenes first came to political prominence when he was made archon (a decorated administrative official) in 525 BC during the reign of the tyrant Hippias.
 Shortly after, however, his family didn’t continue being favored from the Athenian authorities and as a result Cleisthenes was exiled.
 Whilst in exile, Cleisthenes claimed support from the sacred oracle at Delphi in order to convince the Spartans to help him remove Hippias from power, as it happened….READ MORE

-Συντάκτης: Theodoros II
+Συντάκτης: Theodoros Karasavvas

 Σχολιάστε